HELICOBACTER PYLORI OVERVIEW

 The vast majority of people infected with H. pylori infection have no symptoms and will never develop problems.
 However, H. pylori is capable of causing a number of digestive problems, including ulcers, and, much less commonly, stomach cancer.
 It is not clear why some people with H. pylori get these conditions and others do not.

-This article discusses the symptoms, testing, and treatment of Helicobacter pylori infections.
+This article discusses the symptoms, testing, and treatment of H. pylori infections.
 Stomach ulcers, also known as peptic ulcers, are discussed separately.
 (See "Patient information: Peptic ulcer disease (Beyond the Basics)".)

 H. PYLORI RISK FACTORS